 |US 816,342||19-01-1905||27-03-1906||Nobyoshi H. Kodama, Abraham I. Gancher||Gem with clearing knob on top axle|

 |US 847,759||28-07-1906||19-03-1907||Abraham I. Gancher, Albert T. Zabriskie||Gem final design|

 See also AT 33,197 B, GB 1907 17,161

 |US 1,015,307||18-05-1911||31-01-1912||Abraham I. Gancher||Adding machine|

-Rechnen Ohne Strom shows several types of chain adders.
+Rechnen Ohne Strom has a page showing chain adders including several types of Golden Gems.

 Retrocalculators shows a few chain adders.